 Fat Girl Summer Coming to an End

-Yesterday, the sun shone bright, sitting high in the sky, sending out a final warning that fat girl summer—aka fall/winter—is coming to an end.
+Yesterday, the sun shone bright, sitting high in the sky, sending out a final warning that fat girl summer, aka fall/winter, is coming to an end.
 The one magical time of year when the leaves turn rusted, the air crisps up, and our beloved oversized sweaters emerge from storage.
-If you’re fat like me, this is the season where confidence feels effortless—layered pieces, cozy tights, and stylish boots masking what summer demands we reveal.

 But with each passing chilly breeze comes the reminder that warm weather waits just around the corner.
-Fat girl summer isn’t just a season—it’s a mindset that carries us through every season, but spring is the perfect time to lay the groundwork for a summer where we feel free in our skin.
-With 93 days until summer, this is our moment to start making small, intentional choices—ones that make us feel stronger, more energized, and confident in our bodies.
+Fat girl summer isn’t just a season, it’s a mindset that carries us through every season, but spring is the perfect time to lay the groundwork for a summer where we feel free in our skin.

-Spring is that beautiful middle ground—where the air is fresh, the days get longer, and hope creeps back in like an old friend.
+Spring is that beautiful middle ground, where the air is fresh, the days get longer, and hope creeps back in like an old friend.
 Instead of dreading the heat creeping in, let’s take advantage of the time we’ve got.
-It’s not about crash diets or fitting into some unrealistic standard—it’s about treating our bodies like they deserve to be treated.

-Moving, stretching, getting stronger—so when summer hits, we’re not just peeling off layers, we’re stepping into the sun feeling good as hell.
+Moving, stretching, getting stronger,so when summer hits, we’re not just peeling off layers, we’re stepping into the sun feeling good as hell.
 So, let’s take it one day at a time, one small habit at a time, until we look in the mirror and say, "Yeah, I did that."

 Just remember, friend, before that scorching heat of summer begins, there’s still time to make changes.
 Whether it’s shedding a few pounds or just building better habits, every small step counts.
-Let’s explore simple ways to move our bodies, build strength, and feel confident enough to trade some of those layers for summer-ready outfits.

 Moving Your Body: Simple Calisthenics & Printable Routine

 This is what I’m going to be doing to get back in the habit of moving.
 I’ve tried in the past to go full charge at the gym, but I always burn out before any real results can be seen.
-So this time, I’m keeping it simple—a routine I can actually stick to.
+So this time, I’m keeping it simple, a routine I can actually stick to.
 No fancy equipment, no complicated workouts, just small, intentional movements to keep my body active.
 Here’s my game plan:

 Get My Steps In – Every day, I’m making it a point to move more.
 My goal is 7,000–10,000 steps a day, whether that means taking the stairs instead of the elevator, parking a little farther from the entrance, or just pacing around my home while I’m on the phone.
 No excuses—just small, steady movement to keep my body in motion.